Putumayo genocide: The massacre of Emilio Gutierrez and company

 One of the first notable massacres of Colombians between the Putumayo and Caqueta River basins occurred in 1903 near the Andoque nation's traditional territory.
 In 1903, Emilio Gutierrez led a group of around sixty armed individuals, from Colombia and Brazil, on an expedition into the Caqueta, this group intended to "conquistar" the local Indigenous people as well as establish rubber stations.
 There are varying accounts regarding how Gutierrez and his group were killed.
 Two sources of information for this subject, Joaquin Rocha and Andrés O'Donnell claimed that Gutierrez, along with his companions, were lulled into a false sense of security by the Indigenous people they encountered.
 Both accounts noted that Gutierrez and his expedition were killed while they were asleep at night Rocha specified that the local Indigenous people launched several attacks, around the same time, against the network that Gutierrez had established in the area and thirty of Gutierrez's men were killed.
 O'Donnell provided Roger Casement with the information he knew on this case as well as details on several other similar incidents (Note: Some of this information provided to Casement may be found in The Amazon Journal of Roger Casement pages 316-317.) "wherein the Colombians had been killed by the Indians they were seeking to enslave."

 Casement wrote that "[t]errible reprisals subsequently fell upon these Indians and all in the neighbourhood who were held responsible for this killing of the Colombians in 1903 and later years."
 Rocha noted that when the white patrons in the area heard about these killings they sent Muchachos de Confianza to hunt down the local Indigenous people that were held responsible.
 Rocha wrote that "some of whom were killed outright, some taken as prisoners for the whites, while the majority escaped.
 Some were captured and eaten by these Indian mercenaries."
 According to Rocha, this was the "most serious uprising" to have occurred in the region at that time and afterwards, reprisals against the local Indigenous people became more frequent The settlement[s] established by Gutierrez were sacked and burned.
 The book Las crueldades en el Putumayo y en el Caquetá contains two documents which claim that the killing of Gutierrez and his companions was organized by Benjamin and Rafael Larrañaga on behalf of Arana's enterprise.
 Another Colombian source claimed that Gutierrez, along with around forty of his companions were killed by Boras people recruited by Benjamin Larrañaga.
-Shortly after these killings Rafael Larrañaga and several agents from his fathers firm arrived at Gutierrez's area of operation, they took all of the products and merchandize located there to La Chorrera.
+Shortly after these killings, Rafael Larrañaga and several agents from his father's firm arrived at Gutierrez's area of operation and took all of the products and merchandise located there to La Chorrera.